-Because parenthood is challenging, we can sometimes forget how to just be happy in the midst of it all.
+Because parenthood is challenging, we can sometimes forget how to just be a happy parent in the midst of it all.

 So I invite you to consider which of these 15 things keeps you from happy parenting.
 My advice?